mrgnhnt96/revali/doc-site/docs/revali-basics/simple-endpoints.md

 With CRUD, you want to have a way to create, read, update and delete from an endpoint.
 How would you do this in Revali?

-Create the file `routes/user.controller.dart` <== The dot notation isn't required, feel free to follow your own naming conventions.
+Create the file `routes/user.controller.dart`.

+**The dot notation isn't required, feel free to follow your own naming conventions.**

 ```dart title="routes/user.controller.dart"
 @Controller('user')